visforvali/ws297y/alt-grading.md

 Low-stakes writing assignments, i.e. Affective Atlas entries and #team activities, will ask you to briefly organize your thoughts about assigned texts and reflect on their practical applications in imagining more socially just futures. **Affective Atlas entries are intended to be repurposed in your high-stakes project but in a substantively expanded and revised form.**

 Low-stakes writing that we do in class, i.e. discussion contributions, writing exercises, workshop activities, etc. should be posted by the end of class unless stated otherwise.
 When you have low-stakes homework, you'll be asked to write a rough Affective Atlas entry for that week.
-All Affective Atlas entry prompts are listed under [Writing Assignments](https://visforvali.github.io/ws297y/prompts/){:target="_blank"} and linked with deadlines on the [Calendar](https://visforvali.github.io/ws297y/){:target="_blank"}.
+All Affective Atlas entry prompts are listed under [✍️Writing Assignments](https://visforvali.github.io/ws297y/prompts/){:target="_blank"} and linked with deadlines on the [📅Calendar](https://visforvali.github.io/ws297y/){:target="_blank"}.

 ## High-Stakes (Graded) Writing 🚀